mattlean/lean-js-app-starter/docs/developing/developing-with-docker.md

 ### Docker Benefits

-**It makes the dev environment perform more consistently.**
+#### It makes the dev environment perform more consistently.

 You can be more confident that your dev environment will behave the same as your teammates, even if they work on a different operating system, thus reducing the number of occurrences of "it works on my machine."
 You can still benefit from this when working alone too if you find yourself switching between different machines.

-**Skip most of the setup process by installing Docker.**
+#### Skip most of the setup process by installing Docker.

-When setting up a project natively, you will need to need to install Node.js, other dependencies like databases and npm packages, etc. The Docker dev environment streamlines this process significantly by reducing the prerequisites to just Docker and simplifying the necessary commands to run.
+When setting up a project natively, you will need to need to install Node.js and other dependencies like databases and npm packages.
+The Docker dev environment streamlines this process by reducing the prerequisites to just Docker and significantly simplifying the setup process.

-You won't even need have Node.js installed which lets you completely avoids issues around versions.
-Usually this is encountered when you're working on multiple projects that rely on different and incompatible Node.js versions.
-One solution is to upgrade one project's Node.js version which can cause a cascading series of dependency compatibility issues.
-Another solution is to install something like [nvm](https://github.com/nvm-sh/nvm) which allows you to install multiple versions of Node.js and switch between them.
+You won't even need have Node.js installed which lets you completely avoid issues around versions.
+Usually these are encountered when you're working on multiple projects that rely on different, incompatible Node.js versions.
+One solution is to upgrade a project's Node.js version which can initiate a cascading series of dependency compatibility issues that need to be resolved.
+Another solution is to use something like [nvm](https://github.com/nvm-sh/nvm) which allows you to install multiple versions of Node.js and switch between them.
 The Docker dev environment solves this by running the exact Node.js version needed in an isolated, containerized environment that cannot conflict with any Node.js installations on your native machine.

 Database-based projects have the most elaborate setup processes due to their involvement with MongoDB, PostgreSQL, and Prisma.
 Dealing with multiple versions at once can cause conflicts just like when working with Node.js natively, but the Docker dev environment gets around this by running the database in an isolated, containerized environment.
 In addition to this, there are more steps in getting Prisma setup and connected to the database, but LJAS's Docker dev environment handles all of that for you by default so you don't need to worry about setting a database username or password, a connection string, etc. to get started.

 ### Docker Trade-Offs

-**You should learn yet another thing: Docker.**
+#### You should learn yet another thing: Docker.

 While you can get away with just using `docker compose up`, `docker compose stop`, and `docker compose down` for a while, at some point you will probably need to do something other than these three commands.

-Even though the Docker dev environment does not require expert-level Docker experience, even acquiring a basic understanding of it still means that you need t spent time to learn another technology.
-While these which can be an issue if you're tight on time.
+Even though the Docker dev environment does not require expert-level Docker experience, even acquiring a basic understanding of it still means that you need to spend time learning another technology which can be an issue for some people.

-**Docker can be resource intensive for some machines.**
+#### Docker can be resource intensive for some machines.

 Because Docker is limited to a subset of your host machine's resources, everything running within the container will always be slower when compared to running everything natively.
 Usually this is not very noticeable for higher-end machines, but this can be a significant problem for machines with weaker hardware.

 The good thing about Docker is that it is extremely easy to get the containers running and torn down, so it won't hurt to try spinning up the Docker dev environment just to see how it works for your machine.
-If you experience less than acceptable performance, take a look at TODO: the section on performance improvement suggestions before you decide to roll with the native dev environment.
+If you experience less than acceptable performance, take a look at TODO: the section on performance improvement suggestions before settling on the native dev environment.

-**Caveats concerning linting, formatting, and type checking.**
+#### Caveats concerning linting, formatting, and type checking.

 The Docker dev environment uses a [bind mount](https://docs.docker.com/storage/bind-mounts) to give the container direct access to the project directory on your host machine.
 The only directory that is skipped is the `node_modules` directory as its contents can vary depending on operating system, so the container will generate its own unique one.

-The problem this causes is that if you're natively running terminal commands or editor functionalities that rely on `node_modules`, they won't have access to the container's `node_modules` directory which will break things like ESLint, Prettier, and type checking.
-One solution to this is to have another `node_modules` directory specifically for your host machine's operating system so you will need to run `npm install` (and `npm run prisma generate` if you're working with a database) natively so your terminal commands and editor functionalities can perform properly.
+The problem this causes is that if you're natively running terminal commands or editor functionalities, they won't have access to the container's `node_modules` directory which will break things like ESLint, Prettier, and type checking.

+One solution to this is to have another `node_modules` directory specifically for your host machine's operating system, so you will need to run `npm install` (and `npm run prisma generate` if you're working with a database) natively so your terminal commands and editor functionalities can perform properly.
+However, this causes another problem because now you have two different `node_modules` directories: one in the host machine and one in the container.
+Because of this, you will need to make sure that both are always up-to-date, otherwise you may encounter unexpected behavior.

-This brings up another issue where now you have two different `node_modules` directories: one on the host machine and one in the container.
-Consequently you will need to make sure that both are always up-to-date, otherwise you may encounter unexpected behavior.
-Most people are okay with this, but if you don't want to worry about multiple `node_modules` directories, you can use VS Code to develop inside the container which we go over how to do in TODO: this section.
-Note that this option's own trade-off is that it means you have to use VS Code and when the container stops or crashes, the connected VS Code instance will also stop working as well which some people find inconvenient.
+Most people are okay with having two `node_modules` directories, but if you don't want to worry about that, you can alternatively use VS Code to develop inside the container which we go over how to do in TODO: this section.
+Note that this option's own trade-off is that it means you have to use VS Code and when the container stops or crashes, the connected VS Code instance will also stop working as well which most people find inconvenient.

-**The Docker dev environment is consistent across different machines until it isn't.**
+#### The Docker dev environment is consistent across different machines until it isn't.

 You may have noticed in the benefits section that we say, "It makes the dev environment perform _more_ consistently."
 We cannot say it performs _100% consistently_ because unfortunately there are always weird cases that comes up where even a Docker container will run fine on one machine but run into a problem on another, requiring a machine-specific fix to do.

-It is true that the Docker dev environment does significantly reduce the "it works on my machine problem" when compared to native setup, but it does not completely eliminate it, so please refer to the TODO: troubleshooting section of this document if you encounter any problems.
+It is true that the Docker dev environment does significantly reduce the "it works on my machine problem" when compared to native setup, but it does not completely eliminate it.
+Please refer to the TODO: troubleshooting section of this document if you encounter any problems.

 ## Docker Basics

 This section will go over some basic things for Docker intended for people who want to use the Docker dev environment without any Docker experience.

-**Installing Docker**
+#### Installing Docker

 There are a few different ways to get Docker up and running on your machine, but we suggest installing [Docker Desktop](https://www.docker.com/products/docker-desktop) which will install Docker and a GUI that lets you manage your containers.

-Even if you intend to completely ignore the GUI and interface with Docker solely through terminal commands, we still recommend Docker Desktop because it simplifies the installation process for Docker significantly.
+Even if you intend to completely ignore the GUI and interface with Docker solely through terminal commands, we still recommend Docker Desktop because it simplifies the installation process significantly.

-**Stopping the Docker Dev Environment**
+#### Stopping the Docker Dev Environment

 You can stop them with one of the following options: